gmoeck/gmoeck.github.com/_posts/2011-10-26-stubbing-is-not-enough.md

 {% endhighlight %}

-Essentially what he's done is treated the ActiveRecord part of the shopping cart as a collaborator, and created a stub method for it's products.
-This way we don't have to add products into the database and then read them out just in order to be able to test that the cart can properly calculate it's total price.
+Essentially what he's done is treated the ActiveRecord part of the shopping cart as a collaborator, and created a stub method for its products.
+This way we don't have to add products into the database and then read them out just in order to be able to test that the cart can properly calculate its total price.
 And as you might have already guessed, the primary benefit that comes from stubs is speed.

 ##Why Stubs Are Not Enough